Now Reports

 Nokonoshima – 能古島

-This nature-rich island located in the center of Hakata Bay has several beaches, the largest of which is part of Nokonoshima Campground, and has all the facilities a family with kids could want, including bungalows for overnight stays.
-It’s also a great place to hang out for couples and groups of friends, too.
-The island is just a ten-minute ferry ride from Meinohama.
+Nestled in the heart of Hakata Bay, this nature-abundant island boasts several beaches.
+The most expansive beach is part of the Nokonoshima Campground, equipped with all the facilities that a family with children might need, including bungalows for overnight stays.
+It’s also an appealing spot for couples and friend groups to unwind.
+This island retreat is conveniently just a ten-minute ferry ride away from Meinohama.

 Nokonoshima, Nishi-ku, Fukuoka